vic-ma/howtodismantle.github.io/_posts/2025-08-24-Peakboard-UI-Hacks-Next-Level-Custom-Dialogs.md

 This makes the control group invisible by default.
 We will use Building Blocks to make it visible.

-## Building the logic
+## Add the Building Blocks

-The actual process logic to show the dialog is happening behind the first button.
-It's nothing else than switching the group back to `Show`.
+We add two Building Blocks scripts---one for each button.

+### The *Call me by my name* button

+The *Call me by my name* button initiates the modal dialog.
+So, we use a Building Block that shows `MyDialogGroup`, when the button is clicked:

 ![image](/assets/2025-08-24/040.png)

-The logic behind the `OK` button is to prcoess the entry values from the user and then just hide group to let the dialog dissapear.
+### The *OK* button

+The *OK* button displays the user's name, and it re-hides the modal dialog.
+So, this is what the Building Blocks look like:

 ![image](/assets/2025-08-24/050.png)

 ## Result

-The result shows how the dialog works in practise.
-WIth this kind of technique we can build any type of complex user inut or alert dialogs.
+Let's take a look again at the end result.
+With the techniques we showed off in this article, you can build all kinds of user input and alert dialogs!

 ![image](/assets/2025-08-24/result.gif)